brown-band/website/pages/scripts/2016-2017/spring/cornell.md

 Skating for your life (from the Brown Band) They’re playing on a fife (the Brown Band) Skating all around you.
 Actual Ice skating Brown Band.
 Based out of Fulton (the Brown Band) Marching across campus (the Brown Band) Waking you up too early!
 Actual disturbance Brown Band.
 Watch now as the band forms Shia LaBeouf and throws it back to when he was last relevant (2012) and plays Gangnam Style.

-:sd[Band forms Shia LaBeouf and plays "Gangham Style"]
+:sd[Band forms Shia LaBeouf and plays “Gangham Style”]

 Wow, we could really go for some none pizza with left beef right now.
 Maybe at Frenchy’s, Come Hungry, the Food is Good! \*sips tea\* Now for a vocabulary lesson...

-You: There’s only one way you could say "bon appetit"\
+You: There’s only one way you could say “bon appetit”\
 Me, an intellectual: False, there are 6.

 Bon app the teeth\